-Our MA in Film and Media Arts is a 36-credit, 24-month program that will help you build a solid professional skill set in film, video, and digital media.
+Our MA in Film and Production Media is a 36-credit, 24-month program that will help you build a solid professional skill set in film, video, and digital media.
 You’ll acquire professional competencies in scriptwriting, cinematography, lighting, sound recording, and editing, while also learning the historical, conceptual, and aesthetic foundations and frameworks of the art form and the industry.

-Our MFA in Film and Electronic Media is a 54-credit, 36-month terminal degree that prepares you to teach at the university level.
+Our MFA in Film and Media Arts is a 54-credit, 36-month terminal degree that prepares you to teach at the university level.
 The focus is more on how meaningful stories are constructed, in an artistic sense, for public knowledge and action.
 You will also focus your studies in one of four concentrations: Environmental and Wildlife Filmmaking; Political, Cultural and Social Impact; Art in Entertainment; or Games and Interactivity.